hadley/tidy-data/correspondence/2-response.md

 I really appreciate the thoughtful comments of all the reviewers.
-I've worked hard to make the paper easier to understand and the reviewer's comments were extremely useful.
-A point-by-point summary of the comments and my rebuttal is below.
-Minor comments fixed without needing further discussion are listed at the end.
+I've worked hard to make the paper easier to understand, and proof read it several more times.
+I include a point-by-point summary of the reviewer's comments and my rebuttal below.
+Minor problems fixed without needing further discussion are listed at the end.

 Reviewer 1
 ==========

-> Details of writing: There is opportunity for improvement and for
-> strengthening the exposition at a local level – in sentences and
-> phrases.
-This reviewer has just read Wickham's 2011 paper in the same
-> journal on "Split-Apply-Combine", and the writing in that paper is
-> good and can serve as a model for polishing the present paper.
-The
-> differences between the two are in the details, and a thorough editing
-> and tightening of the present manuscript would almost surely pay
-> dividends.
-Without trying to be comprehensive, I will illustrate the
-> kinds of small changes (including just fixing typos) which taken
-> together would have a positive effect.
-(R1)

 > p.
 1 last full sentence: "The reorganization makes...because it
 > conforms to a standard that facilitates well an initial exploration
 > and analysis of the data; you don't..."

-I'm not quite sure what the reviewer meant here, but I've rewritten the paragraph for clarity.
+I'm not quite sure what the reviewer meant here, but I've rewritten the entire paragraph for clarity.

 > p.
 2 line 2: Is "reformulating" an approximation for "munging"?